wpeka/wpadcenter/README.txt

 == Creating and Managing Ads ==

 Creating ads with the WP AdCenter WordPress ads manager plugin is interactive and easy.
-You can create many ads and combine them into ad groups to display in custom locations on your WordPress website.
-Managing ads has never been simpler; with WP Adcenter WordPress ad management plugin, you can:
+You can create as many ads as you wish and combine them into ad groups to display in custom locations on your WordPress website.
+Managing ads has never been simpler-

 - <strong>Create unlimited ads</strong> to display on your WordPress website
 - Support all popular <strong>Ad Networks</strong>